“The only singer out there that can make me cry.”

 — David Dondero

-Brad Hoshaw is a notorious "nice guy," best known for his soothing tenor voice and authentic style of storytelling.
+Brad Hoshaw is best known for his soothing tenor voice and authentic style of storytelling.
 When performing, he focuses on creating beautiful shared experiences with the audience, and providing a safe space for the listener to delve into their deepest emotions.
 He believes in the healing power of sad songs and values his connection with the listener above all.

-This past Summer Brad embarked on a house concert tour across 6 states, performing in living rooms and backyards for fans and their friends and family.
-He is currently recording his 10th studio album.
+This Summer Brad will embark on a house concert tour across the United States, performing in living rooms and backyards for fans and their friends and family.

 “He can sing me to sleep anytime!”